Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Hurricanes have hit Gulf Breeze in the past and caused significant damage.
+Cons: Hurricanes have hit Gulf Breeze in the past and have caused significant damage.
+It could happen again.

-Notes: The town is hemmed in by water on three sides and the Reservation is on the east.
-Even so, Gulf Breeze's population has grown by 13% within the last two decades.
+Notes: The town is hemmed in by water on three sides and the Preserve is on the east.
+Even so, Gulf Breeze's population has grown 2% within the last decade.
+Home prices have stayed steady since last year.

 Recommended as a Retirement Spot?
 Yes